telefonicaid/thinkingcity/docs/topics/data_calculation.md

 that woud set the field `velocity` to `2` (10/5) in whatever magnitudes we were using.

 All the functions in [java.lang.Math](https://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) can be used in the EPL expression.

-## Statistical calculations based on historic values

-For cases where statistical information based on historical values needs to be calculated, this can be done through the  [Cygnus](https://github.com/telefonicaid/fiware-cygnus) component, by subscribing to the Context Broker instance regarding the temporal evolution of certain entity attributes.
-Once notifications of attribute value changes are received, it can calculate and provide information about:

-* Numeric attribute values:
-    * Mean
-    * Standard deviation
-    * Variance
-    * Maximum
-    * Minimum
-* Textual attribute values:
-    * Number of occurrences

-All this, for distinct resolutions or time frames, such as:

-* Months
-* Days
-* Hours
-* Minutes
-* Seconds